joe-el/KennethYoel/README.md

 - 👋 Hi, I’m @KennethYoel
-- 👀 Passionate about mechanical devices that simulate physical systems such as Lego's, and stories of old that I can get lost in.
+- 👀 When I'm not making mobile apps, I enjoy  simulating physical systems with Lego's or with computing tools, and getting lost in stories, stories of old.
+And baking all sorts of breads and pastries because baking and coding goes hand in hand.
 - 🌱 I’m currently learning iOS development
 - 📫 How to reach me? hello@kennethgutierrez.com